kun-zhou/forti/README.md

 THe following implemnentation details are being worked on:

-* Improve the way it handles unlocking and selecting vaults
 * Use `react-virtualized` to render the middle panel, i.e., list of entries.
 * Refactor CSS and configAPI

+### Security

+Each vault is encrypted with AES-GCM-256, including the cache, and only decrypted in memory.

 ## Contributing